Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A problem when devising methods for X scrolling is that there is no wrap-around mechaninsm in the mode, so infinite scroll in X direction requires more complex algorithms.
+A problem when devising methods for X scrolling is that there is no wrap-around mechanism in the mode, so infinite scroll in X direction requires more complex algorithms.

 A larger display surface that the screen (up to some 400 pixels wide depending